‘If —‘ by Rudyard Kipling: About the poem

 We should be able to accumulate all we have and take a risk in one turn of the game of pitch-and-toss.
 We may lose the game and all our possessions.
 But we have to stay calm without uttering a word about that loss and rebuild it from the beginning.

 Here the poet talks about the capability of taking big risks to achieve much greater success and keeping quiet even if we lose the bet.
-This is yes another aspect of our mental toughness that we need to be on the top of the world.
+This is yet another aspect of our mental toughness that we need to possess.

 If you can force your heart and nerve and sinew